Eastern box turtle: Distribution and habitat

+Eastern box turtles prefer an enriched habitat over a barren one.
+They prefer deciduous or mixed forested regions, with a moderately moist forest floor that has good drainage.
+Bottomland forest is preferred over hillsides and ridges.
+They can also be found in open grasslands, pastures, or under fallen logs or in moist ground, usually moist leaves or wet dirt.

 Description

 Eastern box turtles have a high, domelike carapace and a hinged plastron that allows total shell closure.
 Their shell has a middorsal keel that smooths out with age.
 The carapace can be of variable coloration but is normally brownish or black and accompanied by a yellowish or orangish radiating pattern of lines, spots, or blotches.
 Skin coloration, like that of the shell, is variable but is usually brown or black with some yellow, orange, red, or white spots or streaks.
 This coloration closely mimics that of the winter leaf of the tulip poplar.
 In some isolated populations, males may have blue patches on their cheeks, throat, and front legs.
 Furthermore, males normally possess red eyes (irises), whereas females usually have brown eyes.
 Eastern box turtles feature a sharp, horned beak and stout limbs, and their feet are webbed only at the base.
 Eastern box turtles have five toes on each front leg and normally four toes on each hind leg, although some individuals may possess three toes on each hind leg.
 Eastern box turtles range in size from 4.5 to 8 in (11 to 20 cm) long.

 Eastern box turtles have many uniquely identifying characteristics as part of the box turtle group.
 While the female's plastron is flat, it is concave in males so the male may fit over the back end of the female's carapace during mating.
 The front and back of the plastron are connected by a flexible hinge.
 When in danger, the turtle is able to close the plastron by pulling the hinged sections closely against the carapace, effectively sealing the soft body in bone, hence forming a "box".
 The shell is made of bone covered by living vascularized tissue and covered with a layer of keratin.
 This shell is connected to the body through its fused rib cage which makes the shell permanently attached and not removable.

 When injured or damaged, the shell has the capacity to regenerate and reform.
 Granular tissue slowly forms and keratin slowly grows underneath the damaged area to replace damaged and missing scutes.
 Over time, the damaged area falls off, revealing the new keratin formed beneath it.
 Unlike water turtles such as the native eastern painted turtle (Chrysemys picta), box turtle scutes continue to grow throughout the turtle's life and develop growth rings.
 Water turtles typically shed their scutes as they grow.